Subscribe to our newsletter to receive the latest news and events from TWI:

 TWI has a long history in the area of fitness-for-service (FFS) and flaw assessment, having been at the forefront of the development and experimental validation of modern FFS methods.

-Fitness for Service (FFS) is a standard and best practice used in the oil and gas industry to determine the fitness of in-service equipment for continued use.
+Fitness for Service (FFS) is a standard and best practice used in industries, including the oil and gas industry to determine the fitness of in-service equipment for continued use.

-Our experts are highly experienced in the development and application of FFS techniques, particularly for the avoidance of brittle and ductile fracture and also general and local metal loss.
-TWI can help solve problems that may arise throughout the lifecycle of a component – from design to decommissioning – minimising risk and cost.
+TWI’s experts are highly experienced in the development and application of FFS assessment techniques, particularly for the avoidance of brittle and ductile fracture and also general and local metal loss.
+We can help solve problems that may arise throughout the lifecycle of a component, minimising risk and cost.

-TWI staff are actively involved in the ongoing research and development of industry standards such as British Standard BS 7910 ‘Guide on methods for assessing the acceptability of flaws in metallic structures,’ API Fitness-for-Service: API 579-1/ASME FFS-1 and the UK nuclear industry’s fracture assessment code R6 ‘Assessment of the integrity of structures containing defects.’
+Our staff are actively involved in the ongoing research and development of industry standards such as British Standard BS 7910, ‘Guide on methods for assessing the acceptability of flaws in metallic structures,’ API Fitness-for-Service: API 579-1/ASME FFS-, and the UK nuclear industry’s fracture assessment code R6, ‘Assessment of the integrity of structures containing defects.’

 TWI's wide-ranging expertise is regularly used to develop non-standard testing and assessment methodologies, conforming to the API 579/ASME FFS-1 Level 3 classification.
 This capability allows us to take on and solve problems where non-standard geometry, unusual loading, or exotic materials mean that standard FFS approaches are unsuitable.